r1zyn/MilestoneThree/README.md

 ## [Arrays - 20 marks](tasks/TaskThree.cs)
 3. Populate an array with 50 random integers between 64 and 91, exclusive.
-<span>(a) Convert each number stored in the array into its corresponding ASCII letter and store these letters in a second array.</span>
+(a) Convert each number stored in the array into its corresponding ASCII letter and store these letters in a second array.</br>
-<span>(b) Search the letters array and output the first index value which contains the letter, 'A'.</span>
+(b) Search the letters array and output the first index value which contains the letter, 'A'.</br>
-<span>(c) Repeat task (b) but search for a letter input by the user.</span>
+(c) Repeat task (b) but search for a letter input by the user.</br>
-<span>(d) Output a count of how many times the letter ‘J’ appears in the array.
-Include a suitable label (message) with this value.</span>
+(d) Output a count of how many times the letter ‘J’ appears in the array.
+Include a suitable label (message) with this value.</br>
-<span>(e) Output all of the unsorted integers array on one line with a space between each integer.
-Preface the output with the label, *Unsorted array:*</span>
+(e) Output all of the unsorted integers array on one line with a space between each integer.
+Preface the output with the label, *Unsorted array:*</br>
-<span>(f) Sort the integers array and display the sorted array on a second line.
-Preface the output with the label, *Sorted array:*</span>
+(f) Sort the integers array and display the sorted array on a second line.
+Preface the output with the label, *Sorted array:*</br>
-<span>(g) Output the value stored in the first index and the value stored in the last index of the letters array.
-Display these values on separate lines with the labels, *First index:* and *Last index:* respectively.</span>
+(g) Output the value stored in the first index and the value stored in the last index of the letters array.
+Display these values on separate lines with the labels, *First index:* and *Last index:* respectively.